L1.1 Lottie’s first lesson on concepts

 “So take your time and think about what we have just been talking about.”

 “Well done.
 It seems hard to know how, according to the theory, anyone could think false thoughts.
-A plump horse seen at night might prompt the mistaken thought of a cow, but not on a simple causal theory of meaning.
+A plump horse seen at night might prompt the mistaken thought of a cow, but not on a simple causal theory of meaning because the thought, the MR, will mean whatever causes it.
 So if Fodor explains the meaning or content carried by some neurological MR through what causes it, how can he avoid it meaning a disjunction of everything that can cause it?
 One might want some specific MR to mean cow - to encode the content cow - but if it is also caused by plump horses when glimpsed in the dark - corresponding to seeing a horse and thinking it a cow - why does that MR not mean cow OR plump horse at night?
+How can the correct application of a mental representation be explained just using causal mechanisms?

 In fact, Professor Fodor was well aware of this problem, which he called the ‘Disjunction Problem’ and offered a solution.
 He proposed that some causal connections might be more fundamental than others.
 Others only exist because of the first sort.
 So the MR we have mentioned is only caused by plump horses at night because it is also caused by cows in the day, but not vice versa.
-In a possible world with no cows but with plump horses, that MR would not ever be ‘tokened’ but it would be in a world with cows but without plump horses.
+In a possible world with no cows but with plump horses, that MR would not ever be ‘tokened’, or bought about, but it would be in a world with cows but without plump horses.
 This is his Asymmetric Dependence theory.
-If the causal connection between a plump horse and an MR would not have existed without a similar link from cows to that MR but not vice versa then the MR means cow not plump horse. ”
+If the causal connection between a plump horse and an MR would not have existed without a similar link from cows to that MR, but not vice versa, then the MR means cow not plump horse. ”

 “Can I say I’m getting a bit bored now?”

 “Yes.
 We will stop soon for today.
 Let me just give you my own opinion.
 Fodor offers a very limited solution to a problem which is more serious than he thinks.
 Despite the addition of the idea of causal connections that depend asymmetrically on more fundamental connections, he has to construct a complicated causal mechanism which will track meanings.
 But he has to ensure that no fundamental causal connection ever corresponds to falsity.
 And machines simply are disposed to break down.
 Causal dispositions can never set the standard for correct thinking.
 In saying which causal connections depend on which others - in speculating what would happen in other non-actual hypothetical possible worlds - Fodor must not rely on us already having decided what an MR encodes (eg cow rather than plump horse).
 It would be a cheat in this context to judge which causal mechanisms are fundamental on the basis of a prior understanding of meaning.
+(In this respect, computers are quite different.
+We programme them so as to follow meanings, thus presupposing meaning.)
 But Fodor has given up the right to that check.
 He is on his own, in a sea of mere causes.”

 “Football!
 Now!”

 “Very well.
-But the moral of today’s lesson is that reductionism of concepts to bricks, footballs, MRs or illata will not work.
+But the moral of today’s lesson is that reductionism of concepts to bricks, footballs, MRs or illata faces a grave problem concerning the correctness or normativity of thought and hence concepts.

 For your homework look up Ruth Garret Milligan’s ideas that concepts are encoded in some biological functions and see what you think.
-After all, biological functions look to have one foot in the realm of purposes but as Darwin taught us another foot in brute causal history.”
+Biological functions look to have one foot in the realm of purposes but as Darwin taught us another foot in brute causal history.
+So ‘teleosemanics’, as this approach is called, looks to have a better chance of explaining the correct application, or the normativity, of concepts while still being grounded in nature.”

 Without waiting, Lottie runs off to get some fresh air.